nbpro/React-chrome-Extension/README.md

 * Run build: `git build` use "--prod" argument when deploying

 git build has watch, so no need of restarting the server.

+for any quries kinldy connect with neerajpro or mail to nbneeraj8@gmail.com

+visit my profile at www.neerajpro.in